xRaubey/Roomba/README.md

 - Run the computer experiments

 # Introduction
-Roomba AI is a project that imitates the floor cleaning procedure conducted by a roomba.
+Roomba AI is a project that simulates the floor cleaning procedure conducted by a roomba.
 Users are allowed to manage the settings such as matrix size, roomba starting position, wall positions to view the cleaning procedure and evaluate the different outcomes.
-In the meanwhile, users can control the roomba’s next move by typing in information manually or let the AI do the job.
+In the meanwhile, users can control the roomba’s next move by typing in information manually or letting the AI do the job.

 # How to Install Required Dependencies?
 Install Python
-Type the following commands in the command prompt to check is python and pip is installed on your system. python -v or python3 -v
+Type the following commands in the command prompt to check if your system does have python installed. python -v or python3 -v
 If python is not detected in your system, you should install python first.
 Installing pip
-Type the following commands in the command prompt if your system does have pip installed. sudo apt install python-pip or sudo3 apt install python-pip
+Type the following commands in the command prompt if your system does have matplotlib installed. sudo apt install python-pip or sudo3 apt install python-pip